chakradhar933/dockerfiles/README.md

 ###FROM

-FROM should be the first instruction in your dockerfil
+FROM should be the first instruction in your dockerfiles